 - A Resources Page (This is especially helpful if your business is in the medical or consultation fields)

 - Tables (These can allow a business to offer a lot of site content – information in a clean organized format)

 Get Your Content In.
 Depending on whether you are providing content, or you are allowing your website development team to produce your written content, you will have a deadline to get your text content to the team and reviewed.
 Keep in mind you want this content to be written to provide optimal SEO.
 A trained marketing team will often research and write text content to assure the most opportunities to drive traffic to your site.

 In addition, your web developer may also ask you to provide other forms of content for your website depending on your on-boarding meeting.
 This content can take the form of images, logo graphics, videos/video links, and PDFs.
 All of your content should be into the developer and approved for them to begin the official web development phase.

 Website Development Takes Place.
 Often this can be the most exciting and anxious time of the new site process.
 Depending on what you have discussed in the way of communication, you may be an active part of the development process with frequent approval requests.
-HOWEVER, more so than not, this process will be handled solely within the site development team with your only being a part of the process in the approval phase.
+However, more often than not, the site development team will handle this process, with your involvement limited to the approval phase.
 While you may be anxious to see the work, keep in mind that often-requesting updates or page views can delay and even stall the process.
 Many development companies base their website pricing on the ability to offer a streamlined website development process, with a full approval phase at the end.
 This not only allows for a better affordability for the customer but can also greatly decrease site development time…a win/win for both clients and the developer.

 Website Review, The Approval Phase.
-When your website has been fully developed the developer will often send you what is called a “One-Round of Revisions” development link.
-At that time, you will be asked to carefully review your site and provide a full list of edits or revisions to the developer for changing.
+When the developer completes the full development of your website, they will typically send you a development link for ‘One Round of Revisions.’
+You will then review your site and provide a comprehensive list of edits or revisions to the developer for implementation.